Knowing Isn't Understanding: Re-grounding Generative Proactivity with Epistemic and Behavioral Insight: Epistemic - Behavioral Coupling: A Joint Model of Proactive Action

-\begin{itemize} \item \textit{Epistemic overreach (high commitment, low legitimacy).} Large language model agents often produce fluent, confident actions despite operating under unrecognized gaps or incorrect assumptions (hallucinations) \cite{ji2023survey}.
+\textbf{Failure Modes as Mis-Couplings.} Viewed through the joint space of epistemic legitimacy and behavioral commitment, many prominent failures in proactive and agentic systems can be understood as mis-couplings rather than isolated errors.
+Specifically: \begin{itemize} \item \textit{Epistemic overreach (high commitment, low legitimacy).} Large language model agents often produce fluent, confident actions despite operating under unrecognized gaps or incorrect assumptions (hallucinations) \citep{ji2023survey}.
 When such systems are embedded in proactive loops that invoke tools, modify state, or execute plans, confidence is converted into irreversible intervention.
 In the joint space, these failures arise when strong commitment is exercised without warranted understanding, amplifying error rather than exposing it. \item \textit{Suppressed epistemic signals.} Agents optimized for coherence, efficiency, or task completion may smooth over uncertainty, disagreement, or anomalous evidence in order to maintain momentum.
-Empirical work shows that confidence calibration often degrades under distributional shift \cite{hendrycks2021outlier}, allowing epistemic legitimacy to erode while behavioral commitment remains high.
+Empirical work shows that confidence calibration often degrades under distributional shift \citep{hendrycks2021outlier}, allowing epistemic legitimacy to erode while behavioral commitment remains high.
 The result is brittle performance that resists correction.

-\item \textit{Runaway commitment under false certainty.} In reflective or self-improving agents, epistemic misalignment may take the form of error-as-knowledge or denial, preventing failure from being registered as failure at all \cite{shinn2023reflexion}.
+\item \textit{Runaway commitment under false certainty.} In reflective or self-improving agents, epistemic misalignment may take the form of error-as-knowledge or denial, preventing failure from being registered as failure at all \citep{shinn2023reflexion}.
 Commitment is not downshifted in response to epistemic degradation, but instead escalates, reinforcing the mis-coupling rather than resolving it. \end{itemize} Despite the difference, these failures share a single structural cause: proactive commitment is rewarded without sufficient regard for whether the agent is epistemically justified in acting.